 Pathways of care

-The transformed care pathway for cancer survivors is based on a model of care for people with long term conditions.
+The transformed pathway of care for cancer survivors is based on a model of care for people with long term conditions.
 A stratification process will help to identify which care pathway is most suitable for each patient, based on the level of care needed for the disease, the treatment and the patient’s ability to manage, and therefore what level of professional involvement will be required.

-The NCSI has developed a series of principles for supporting people living with and beyond cancer.
+The NCSI developed a series of principles for supporting people living with and beyond cancer.
 Following cancer treatment patients should be offered:

 - A holistic needs assessment which builds on previous assessments and focuses on a patient’s medical, psychological, social, spiritual, financial and informational needs following treatment.
 Through this holistic needs assessment the clinician and patient develop a care plan in partnership.

 - The Treatment Summary is completed by the hospital with copies going to the patient and their GP.

 - Where patients are assessed as being able to self manage, support should be offered in terms of access to an appropriate education event, self management course or Health and Wellbeing Clinic for information and support including lifestyle advice and interventions, physical activity programmes and vocational rehabilitation support.

 - New pathways of care which are underpinned by care co-ordination systems, robust remote surveillance, so that patients will automatically be recalled if there is a problem identified in their tests, and rapid access to appropriate services if the patient has a concern or there is suspicion of further disease.

 - Planned and informed transition from paediatric to young person and adult services, where appropriate, and support to continue in education or begin a career.